Phyllis Latour: WAAF and Special Operations Executive

-She moved from South Africa to England and joined the Women's Auxiliary Air Force (WAAF) in November 1941 (Service Number 718483) as a flight mechanic for airframes.
+Latour moved to England in May 1939, and joined the Women's Auxiliary Air Force (WAAF) in November 1941 (Service Number 718483) as a flight mechanic for airframes.
 Because of her fluent French, however, she was immediately asked by SOE to become an agent, and went through vigorous mental and physical training.
-The purpose of SOE was to conduct espionage, sabotage, and reconnaissance in countries occupied by the Axis powers, especially Nazi Germany.
-SOE agents allied themselves with resistance groups and supplied them with weapons and equipment parachuted in from England.
 She joined the SOE in revenge for her godmother's father having been shot by the Nazis and for her godmother's suicide after being imprisoned, officially joining on 1 November 1943 and was commissioned as an Honorary Section Officer.

-She parachuted into Orne, Normandy on 1 May 1944 to operate as part of the Scientist circuit, using the codename Genevieve to work as a wireless operator with the organiser Claude de Baissac and his sister Lise, his courier and assistant.
+Latour parachuted into Orne, Normandy on 1 May 1944 to operate as part of the Scientist circuit, using the codename Genevieve to work as a wireless operator with the organiser Claude de Baissac and his sister Lise, his courier and assistant.
+The de Baissacs, among SOE's best agents, were "dedicated but difficult."
+Lise described Latour as 'very brave and very willing but a mess of a girl."
+They were appalled at Latour's immaturity and lack of training by SOE.
+Lise kept a close rein on Latour to protect her and themselves.
+Care was necessary as the de Baissacs were working in Normandy, soon to be the site of the Allied D-Day invasion of France.
+The area was heavily militarised by the Germans and the working environment dangerous.

-Small of stature, Latour, who was fluent in French, posed as a teenage girl whose family had moved to the region to escape the Allied bombing.
+Small of stature, Latour posed as a teenage girl whose family had moved to the region to escape the Allied bombing.
 She rode bicycles around the area, selling soap and chatting with German soldiers.
-When she obtained any military intelligence, she encoded it for transmitting by knitting using one-time codes hidden on a piece of silk that she used to tie up her hair; she would translate them using Morse code equipment.
-At one point, she was brought in for questioning, but the German authorities did not think to examine her hair tie, and she was released.
+She encoded and transmitted the de Baissacs' messages to SOE headquarters.
+She transmitted by using one-time codes printed on a piece of silk she concealed by wrapping it around a knitting needle that was inserted into a flat shoelace, which she used to tie up her hair, and would translate using Morse code equipment.
+She was searched on several occasions, and at one point was brought in for questioning, but the German authorities did not think to examine her hair tie and she was released.
 Latour's 135 coded messages helped guide bombing missions to enemy targets.
+She had several close shaves while in France.
+Once, as she typed out a transmission two German soldiers opened the door looking for food.
+Calmly she closed up the wireless set, pretending it was a case she was packing, while telling them she had scarlet fever – which had been sweeping the area – and said she had to get out of the village.
+The soldiers left quickly.

+In early August, the American army reached the village where Latour was operating.
+Suspicious of her, they held her captive for five hours until she was recognised as an SOE agent.
+She soon returned to England, her mission completed.